ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 In addition, if a player is pushed into the crowd, apply a +1 to the Injury roll.
-Finally, if a Pitch Invasion result is rolled on the Kick-off Event table at any point, apply a +1 modifierr to the D3 when determining how many players are affected.
+Finally, if a Pitch Invasion result is rolled on the Kick-off Event table at any point, apply a +1 modifier to the D3 when determining how many players are affected.

 3 *Know-it-all Hecklers:* Everyone in this crowd seems to be an expert